Agentic Payments

 The combination of near-frictionless atomic transactions and 24/7 autonomous execution would unlock entirely new markets that seem preposterous today.
 My personal white whale is autonomous vehicle traffic orchestration—self-driving cars that actively bid for passing and yielding.
 Time = money.

-There’s an obvious challenge to deploying against this theme in its obviousness.
+This space is obvious making it harder to convince oneself of a true alpha opportunity. harder to convinceere’s an obvious challenge to deploying against this theme in its obviousness.
 Agent systems are peak tech zeitgeist right now—to the point where one must question if all of the alpha, at least the kind attainable by a fund of Fly’s size, has already dissipated.
 I’m sensitive to this critique, though I find it unconvincing.
 Despite the surge in venture interest, we’re still very early in deployment, and if agents represent a new platform, then we really can’t recognize the exponential curve from our current position in time.

 It is true, however, that competition will be fierce in this arena.
 The requirements for founder domain pedigree, execution velocity, and learning speed are a level or two higher than normal.
 You also probably need to have a uniquely strong reality distortion field for resource magnetism, which tends to be unambiguous in my experience.